What is trichloroethylene or TCE?

 Who should I contact if I have more questions about TCE in indoor air and health effects?

-If you are experiencing any symptoms or have medical care questions, you should consult with your health care provider and/or a specialist at an occupational and environmental medicine clinic (AOEC).
+If you are experiencing any symptoms or have medical care questions, you should consult with your health care provider.